How much is international health insurance?

 How much does international health insurance cost by plan?

 The cost of your policy is directly linked to the level of cover you choose.
 Expatriate Group’s four plans offer a clear progression from essential inpatient protection through to fully comprehensive cover.
+Based on an average customer profile of 38 years of age, resident in an Area 1 country with a €250 excess, indicative monthly premiums are as follows:

-Primary is the foundation plan, covering hospitalisation including room and board, surgeries, anaesthetists fees, specialist and nursing fees, intensive care, drugs and dressings, home nursing and rehabilitation.
+Primary covers hospitalisation including room and board, surgeries, anaesthetists fees, specialist and nursing fees, intensive care, drugs and dressings, home nursing and rehabilitation.
 It also includes in and outpatient oncology, associated pre and post hospitalisation consultations, GP consultations, diagnostics, emergency evacuation and repatriation, and accidental emergency dental treatment.
-It is the lowest cost option and suits expats who want solid core protection.
+The Primary plan has a minimum excess of €500.
+Average monthly cost: €100.

 Primary+ Lite builds on Primary by adding prescribed medicine, capped outpatient benefits and emergency transportation.
 It suits expats who want some outpatient access at a more accessible price point than the full Primary+ plan.
+Average monthly cost: €116.

 Primary+ adds comprehensive outpatient and GP services including prescribed drugs, diagnostic tests including MRI, CAT and PET scans, physiotherapy, psychiatric care and oncology, alongside a full hospitalisation benefit.
 It also includes emergency dental treatment, an annual medical check-up after 12 months of cover and emergency transportation.
-It is the most popular choice for working expats who want day-to-day healthcare access alongside full hospital cover.
+Average monthly cost: €146.

 Select is the most comprehensive plan available, including everything in Primary+ plus maternity cover including complications of pregnancy and newborn care, routine and restorative dental, eye examinations, glasses and contact lenses, travel vaccinations, cervical smears, mammograms, prostate screening, physiotherapy and alternative therapies, and income replacement.
-It is suited to expats who want fully comprehensive cover including preventive and family benefits.
+Average monthly cost: €236.

 What affects the cost of international health insurance?